Check and Test Regular Expressions

 \SMatches a non-whitespace character

-\wMatches a word character (alphanumeric + underscore)
+\wMatches a 'word' character (alphanumeric + underscore)

-\WMatches a non-word character
+\WMatches a non-'word' character

-\dMatches one digit
+\dMatches a single digit

-\DMatches one non-digit
+\DMatches a single non-digit character

 \cMatches a control character